shanmugapriyan357/Big-Data-Capstone-Project-AI-Image-Remastering-/README.md

-# Big-Data-Capstone-Project-AI-Image-Remastering-
+# # Big-Data-Capstone-Project-AI-Image-Remastering-
 AI Image Remastering

-# Image Restoration with Real-ESRGAN
+# AI Image Remastering - Big Data Capstone Project

-This project utilizes the Real-ESRGAN model for image restoration.
-It includes a web interface developed using Flask, allowing users to upload low-resolution images, enhance them using the model, and download the restored images.
+This project leverages the Real-ESRGAN model for image restoration.
+It features a web interface built using Flask, allowing users to upload low-resolution images, enhance them using the model, and download the restored images.

 ## Table of Contents